 - Our contact details will be listed in the invitation email

-- The Application number will start with DVC
+- The Application ID will start with DVC

-Once I have completed the Vetting Invitation form how long before I receive the online form?
+I have completed the Vetting Invitation form, when will I receive the online form?

 This depends on the organisation’s internal procedures.